-Before joining Chaffe & Chaffe PC, Tom was a principal with Bradshaw & Chaffe PC.
-He began his career with the Office of the Public Defender for the City of Richmond, where he served as lead counsel in hundreds of cases to verdict.
+Prior to joining Chaffe & Chaffe, Tom was a principal with a boutique firm in Richmond.
+He began his career at the Office of the Public Defender for the City of Richmond, where he served as lead counsel in hundreds of cases to verdict.

-Prior to attending law school, Tom served on active duty as a commissioned officer in the United States Navy and completed two combat tours in support of Operations Enduring and Iraqi Freedom.
+Prior to attending law school, Tom served on active duty as a commissioned officer in the United States Navy and was twice deployed in support of Operations Enduring and Iraqi Freedom.
 His military decorations include the Navy Commendation Medal, two Navy Achievement Medals, and various personal and unit commendations and awards.

 In addition to being a fervent Virginia Tech alumnus, Tom is active in veterans’ organizations, including the Veterans of Foreign Wars and American Legion Post 354.
-He is a member of the Virginia State Bar and the Richmond Criminal Bar Association, the latter for which he serves on the Board of Officers from 2009 to 2014 and as President from 2012 to 2013.
+He is a member of the Virginia State Bar and the Richmond Criminal Bar Association, the latter for which he served on the Board of Officers from 2009 to 2014 and as President from 2012 to 2013.
 He is admitted to practice law before all state courts of Virginia.

-In 2013, Governor McDonnell appointed Tom to serve on the Virginia Indigent Defense Commission.
-With an annual budget of $44 million, the Commission is the government agency responsible for direct oversight of the state public defender system and for the appointment of qualified counsel to indigent persons accused of crimes that are punishable by incarceration or death.
+In 2013, Governor McDonnell appointed Tom to the Virginia Indigent Defense Commission.
+With an annual budget of $45 million, the Commission is the government agency responsible for direct oversight of the state’s public defender system and for the appointment of qualified counsel to indigent persons accused of crimes that are punishable by incarceration or death.

 With the exception of his years spent away in military service, Tom is a lifelong resident of Chesterfield County.
 He lives in Bon Air with his son, William, and their two dogs, Bozwell and Dixie.
 He is a horrendous golfer.